 Finir means “to finish” or “to end” in French.
 This makes it a useful and common verb, with some useful and common derivatives as well.

-Let’s take a look at finir – it’s bound to end well!
+Let’s take a look at finir and its conjugations – it’s bound to end well!

 Finir is a regular -ir verb and is conjugated with avoir in compound tenses.